1 [The word of the LORD that came to Joel the son of Pethuel.]

 7 He has laid my vine waste and barked my fig-tree.
 He has made it thoroughly bare and cast it away.
 Its branches are made white.

 8 Lament like a virgin girded with sackcloth for the husband of her youth.

-9 The food-offering and the drink-offering is cut off from the house of the LORD.
+9 The food-offering and the drink-offering are cut off from the house of the LORD.
 The priests, the LORD'S ministers, mourn.

-10 The field is wasted and the land mourns, for the corn is wasted.
+10 The field is wasted and the land mourns, for the grain is wasted.
 The new wine is dried up.
 The oil languishes.

 11 Be ashamed, O farmers.
 Howl, O vine-dressers, for the wheat and for the barley, because the harvest of the field has perished.

 12 The vine is dried up and the fig-tree languishes.
 The pomegranate-tree, the palm-tree, and the apple-tree, even all the trees of the field are withered, because joy has withered away from the sons of men.